computate-org/smart-aquaculture-cloud-sandbox/01-setup-openshift-ai-workbench.md

 You will need to authorize yourself access to your workbench.
 Click
 <img src="pictures/10000201000000CD0000001AA11D3D36B96FAA42.png" />.

-## Using an OpenShift AI Python Workbench
+## Using an OpenShift AI vscode Workbench

 ### Using a Workbench Terminal to load course resources